Two Types of IELTS Tests – Which One Is Right for You?

 IELTS stands for The International English Language System.
 It is available in over 1,600 testing locations all over the world in two different versions: Academic – for those applying to study in higher education in English – and General Training, for those intending to move to a major English-speaking country, applying for secondary education, or training or work programs in English.

 The IELTS Academic test will tell you if you are ready to pursue higher education in an English-speaking environment.
-It tests all four language skills: listening, reading, writing, and speaking – focusing on subjects likely to be encountered in an academic setting.
+It tests all four language skills: listening, reading, writing, and IELTS Speaking test – focusing on subjects likely to be encountered in an academic setting.

 The IELTS General Training test is required if you intend to move to Australia, Canada, New Zealand, or the UK.
 The test material is a wide variety of social and professional situations in all four language skills.